 The Institute for Holocaust, Genocide, and Memory Studies at the University of Massachusetts Amherst is a locus for research and teaching on the Holocaust, genocides, and events of mass violence as well as on the memory and representation of these historical occurrences.

 The Graduate History Association is honoured to announce that Professor James E. Young will be presenting the keynote address for our annual conference.
 This richly-illustrated presentation will be based on his most recent book, The Stages of Memory: Reflections on Memorial Art, Loss, and the Spaces Between.

-Each year the Institute for Holocaust, Genocide, and Memory Studies (IHGMS) at UMass Amherst will bring together an interdisciplinary group of scholars from the Five Colleges to explore a broad topic.
-In the academic year 2018-2019 this group of IHGMS Fellows is exploring the topic of “Citizenship and Other States of Belonging.”
+Each year the Institute for Holocaust, Genocide, and Memory Studies (IHGMS) at UMass Amherst brings together an interdisciplinary group of scholars from the Five Colleges to explore a broad topic.
+In the academic year 2019-2020 this group of IHGMS Fellows is exploring the topic of “Citizenship and Other States of Belonging.”
 Applications due April 10, 2019.

 The November 6 event “Hate Before and After Pittsburgh: Anti-Semitism, Racism and White Nationalism,” a collaboration between the Department of Judaic and Near Eastern Studies and IHGMS, was featured in the Massachusetts Daily Collegian.

 The Institute for Holocaust, Genocide, and Memory Studies is now accepting applications for the 2019-2020 Five College working group, “Citizenship and Other States of Belonging.”
 [Download application here]